 She was right to be concerned.
 “Almost all e-cigarettes contain nicotine, even those that claim they don’t, because there’s no FDA oversight of the manufacturing,” says Jennifer Hobbs Folkenroth, national senior director, tobacco control at American Lung Association.

 Nicotine is highly addictive; it’s what gets users hooked, Folkenroth says.
 Nicotine exposure during adolescence can harm a teen’s developing brain.
 The inhaled aerosol also contains other potentially harmful chemicals, such as acrolein and diacetyl, both of which have been linked to serious lung damage.
 Most recently, there have been increased reports of vaping-related lung illnesses and even some deaths due to the chemicals use in vaping products.

-How to Get Teenagers to Stop Vaping
+How to Get a Teenager to Stop Vaping

 1. Get your teenager talking.